Diffusion along chains of normally hyperbolic cylinders: A reminder on twist and maps

 Hence the frontier $\Ga:=\Fr\cU$ of its associated filled subset (see Section~\ref{Sec:constructive}) is in $\Ess(f)$ and satisfies $\Ga_\bu\leq\Ga\leq\Ga^\bu$.
 Therefore $\Ga=\Ga_\bu$ or $\Ga=\Ga^\bu$.
 The former equality is impossible by construction, so $\Ga=\Ga^\bu$.

 2mm

 As a consequence, $\Ga^\bu\subset\Fr \cU\subset \Fr U$, so there exists an integer $n\geq 0$ such that

 which proves our claim.
-Finally, observe that by chosing arbitrarily small open subsets $W_\bu\subset V_\bu$, $W^\bu\subset V^\bu$ and applying the previous result to the pair $W_\bu$, $W^\bu$, one can ensure that the integer $n$ can be chosen arbitrarily large. \end{proof}
+Finally, observe that by choosing arbitrarily small open subsets $W_\bu\subset V_\bu$, $W^\bu\subset V^\bu$ and applying the previous result to the pair $W_\bu$, $W^\bu$, one can ensure that the integer $n$ can be chosen arbitrarily large. \end{proof}